verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

 ```
 </div>
 {{< /clipboard >}}
-The YAML file used for option -f at minimum needs to override the values for the controller image defined in values.yaml in the following format:
+At a minimum, the YAML file used for the `-f` option needs to override the values for the controller image defined in `values.yaml` in the following format:
 {{< clipboard >}}
 <div class="highlight">